isabella232/media-analytics.en-1/help/sdk-implement/setup/set-up-android.md

         1. In the Eclipse IDE, right-click on the project name.
         1. Click  **[!UICONTROL Build Path]** > **[!UICONTROL Add External Archives]** .
-        1. Select [!DNL MediaSDK.jar].
+        1. Select `MediaSDK.jar`.
         1. Click **[!UICONTROL Open]**.
         1. Right-click the project again, and click  **[!UICONTROL Build Path]** > **[!UICONTROL Configure Build Path]** .
         1. Click the **[!UICONTROL Order]** and **[!UICONTROL Export]** tabs.

-        1. Ensure that the [!DNL MediaSDK.jar] file is selected.
+        1. Ensure that the `MediaSDK.jar` file is selected.

 1. Import the library.